 All fish to be weighed and entered must be presented in the round (fresh, whole and uncut) at the judge’s stand at the derby headquarters in the Seward Boat Harbor.
 The derby headquarters will be open from 6 a.m. until 9 p.m. daily except for the final Sunday (6 a.m. to noon).

 All weighed fish become property of the Seward Silver Salmon Derby.
 An entrant must show identification at the time of weighing in of fish.
 All fish may be opened and checked.

-All fish weighing 16 pounds or more or those eligible for placement in the top ten heaviest fish will be checked by a derby judge.
+All fish weighing 16 pounds or more or those eligible for placement in the top ten heaviest fish are eligible to be checked by a derby judge.
 If a snag mark is found on any fish, that fish may be entered in the derby for the purposes of contributing to the Fish Enhancement Fund, but is not eligible for any prizes.
 Any evidence of fish tampering will result in permanent disqualification.
 Adult participants weighing fish must possess a valid ADF&G sport fishing license.

 DERBY RULES & DECISIONS